commons-teaching/SBL.20004.2022_group_A/report.md

 #### LC-MS

 Looking at the molecular network of our plants, it was possible to observe that compounds of the plants from the two different groups are mainly clustered within the family than between the two families.
-The most part of compounds that are in common between the plants of the two families, are mainly primary metabolites, such as glutamate, sucrose and others, which brought to the conclusion that the interesting produced compounds (as secondary metabolites used in pharmaceutical or food industry) are shared more within the same family than between the two families.
+Most of the compounds in common between the two plant families are mainly primary metabolites such as glutamate, sucrose and others, which brought to the conclusion that the interesting produced compounds (as secondary metabolites used in pharmaceutical or food industry) are better shared within the same family.
 Some interesting compounds have been chosen for each family and each plant, and are represented below.
-Furthermore, comparing the total number of detected compounds within the two families, it was observed that a larger number of compounds were detected in plants of the Lamiaceae family than in the ones of the Amaryllidaceae family.
+Furthermore, comparing the total number of detected compounds within the two families, it was observed that a larger number of compounds were detected in plants of the Lamiaceae family than in the Amaryllidaceae family.

 Regarding the Lamiaceae family, the following compound has been found within all the 3 plants, but not in the Amaryllidaceae ones.